 How does a vegan diet contribute to a better environment?

-Did you know that meat and farmed livestock or dairy accounts for 14.5% of human-made greenhouse gas emissions?
+Did you know that meat and farmed livestock or dairy accounts for more than 14.5% of human-made greenhouse gas emissions?
 What’s more shocking is that it is roughly equal to the exhaust emissions of every car, ship, aircraft, and train on the planet!

 If every person on earth adopts a vegan diet, it will take nearly three decades to drop the world’s food-related emissions by not more than 70%, and the vegan diet contributes to reducing global warming.

 In fact, a 2018 study published in Science found that shifting to a plant-based diet could reduce food-related greenhouse gas emissions by up to 70%.
 Thes study also established that plant-based diets can reduce land use and water use compared to diets that include animal products.

 Another study by the University of Oxford found that a vegan diet could reduce an individual’s carbon footprint by up to 73%.
 According to the the study’s research director and lead author, Joseph Poore, consuming plant-based foods can help in slashing an individual’s carbon footprint, and prevent eutrophication, global acidification, while also reducing land and water use.

 There are several other benefits of a vegan lifestyle that can contribute immensely to improving the environment.
 These include: